 For type 1 effects, give warm, humidified 100% oxygen by face mask.
 Bronchoscopy may be both diagnostic and therapeutic, via the removal of necrotic debris from the large airways.
 Early intubation and assisted ventilation may be needed.
 Bronchodilators may help by increasing the caliber of airways.
 Inhaled corticosteroids may decrease the inflammation that often accompanies large-airway damage.
 For management of smoke inhalation, see Smoke Inhalation Smoke Inhalation When smoke is inhaled, toxic products of combustion injure airway tissues and/or cause metabolic effects.
 Hot smoke usually burns only the pharynx because the incoming gas cools quickly.
 An... read more .

 For type 2 effects, patients should be admitted to an intensive care unit (ICU).
 Oxygen should be given via continuous positive airway pressure (CPAP) in conscious patients or via positive end-expiratory pressure (PEEP) in intubated patients.
-Positive-pressure ventilation may help force fluid from the alveolar spaces back into the pulmonary capillaries (see also Treatment of Acute Hypoxemic Respiratory Failure Treatment Acute hypoxemic respiratory failure is severe arterial hypoxemia that is refractory to supplemental oxygen.
-It is caused by intrapulmonary shunting of blood resulting from airspace filling or... read more ).
+Positive-pressure ventilation may help force fluid from the alveolar spaces back into the pulmonary capillaries (see also Treatment of Acute Hypoxemic Respiratory Failure Treatment Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
+Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more ).
 A central line may help monitor pulmonary pressures so that they can be controlled without inducing hypovolemic shock.
 Although bronchodilators are indicated mainly to dilate large airways in cases of type 1 damage, recent evidence suggests that they act via independent pathways to alleviate type 2 damage as well.
 Corticosteroids do not relieve pulmonary edema but oral corticosteroids may be indicated early for patients exposed to HC smoke or to oxides of nitrogen in an effort to prevent late-onset pulmonary fibrosis.

 Prophylactic antibiotics do not help either type of injury.
 Antibiotics should be given only after diagnosis of bacterial infection is made, including isolating an organism and determining antibiotic sensitivities.